Genetic Algorithm

 Breaks down the map into a set of waypoints

-Shuffles the weather condition map on these waypoints to get a
+Shuffles the weather condition map on these waypoints to get a shuffled grid

 Generates a path from source to destination using skimage’s

-method to find a plausible routeRepeats this process
+route_through_arraymethod to find a plausible routeRepeats this process

-times to get a
+GENETIC_NUMBER_GENERATIONStimes to get a population poolIsofuel Population

 This method utilizes the Isofuel algorithm to generate a set of routes that reach the destination.
 The Isofuel algorithm can be initialised with the

-configuration to generate multiple possible routes.Static Routes
+ISOCHRONE_NUMBER_OF_ROUTESconfiguration to generate multiple possible routes.Static Routes

 These are previously generated GeoJSON files stored in a directory.
 These can either be manually generated or saved from another algorithm.